besnik/tutorials/virtualenv/readme.md

 To document what libraries and versions your code uses use `pip freeze` and `pip install`.

-Use `pip freeze > requirements.txt' to save configured libraries and versions
+Use `pip freeze > requirements.txt` to save configured libraries and versions

 Use `pip install -r requirements.txt` to install libraries needed to run code